bigscience-workshop/bigscience/jz/slurm/README.md

 Additionally please report the faulty nodes to `assist@idris.fr` so that they reboot the machine.

+Here are a few more situations and how to find the bad nodes in those cases:

+### Broken NCCL

 If you're testing something that requires distributed setup, it's a bit more complex.
 Here is a slurm script that tests that NCCL works.
 It sets up NCCL and checks that barrier works:

 ```